Azure/azure-quickstart-templates/quickstarts/microsoft.resources/deployment-script-azcli-graph-azure-ad/README.md

 ## Grant permission to the Graph API

-Next, you grant the user-assigned identity permission to create applications in Azure Active Directory.
+Next, you grant the user-assigned identity permission to create applications in Microsoft Entra ID.

-PowerShell with Azure AD cmdlets:
+PowerShell with Microsoft Entra cmdlets:

 ```powershell
 $tenantID = '<Your Azure AD tenant ID>'